jizusun/jizusun.github.io/_posts/2018-06-15-five-ways-to-control-your-time.markdown

 ### Option 1: Say no at work

 ### Option 2: Use negotiation tactics
+- Negotiation Tips
+    + Can you get something in return?
+If you do it for free, they'll probably ask for more and more in the future.
+    +

 ### Option 3: Delegate to save time